 (c) LRS is a single-employer defined benefit pension plan established by the Georgia General Assembly from 1967-1971, and later reestablished in 1979, for the purpose of providing retirement allowances for all members of the Georgia General Assembly.
 LRS is administered by the ERS Board.
-There was one employer in the plan for 2018.
+There was one employer in the plan for 2019.
+Total participation in LRS at June 30, 2019 was 670 as detailed in the following table: